chillgatez/Reading-Notes/301/Class07/README.md

 6. What version of npm are you running on your machine?
     - 9.5.1

-7. What command would you type to install a library/package called ‘jshint’?
+7. What command would you type to install a library/package called ‘jshint’
-    -npm install -g jshint
+    - npm install -g jshint

 8. What is node used for?
     - installing an running various build tools